Greetings from Portugal!

 Thanks escapemcp, really appreciate the effort!

-Yes, I would buy them all in one go, at least 4 of them (depends on the price ).
+Yes, I would buy them all in one go, at least 4 of them (depends on the price :broke: ).
 I am still waiting to hear from the eighteen sound portuguese representative about the price.

 Can't find many reviews about these drivers, what do you guys think?
 Are they worth the extra buck?